fjs138/crypt-keepr/README.md

 * Display a calculator for converting US dollars and crypto
 * Display a crypto news widget
 * Display pertinent stock prices
+* Use a color scheme to reduce blood pressure and heart rate while viewing the markets

 ## Anatomy of Project